hai-vr/XYVR/README-DEVELOPER.md

 - **account-vrchat** communicates with **api-vrchat** and returns core objects.
 - **api-resonite** makes HTTP requests (*and in the future, will receive SignalR*) with the [Resonite API](https://wiki.resonite.com/API).
 - **api-vrchat** makes HTTP requests to the [VRChat API](https://vrchat.community).
+- **audit-urls** contains all the URLs that are used to perform requests to external systems (currently: the Resonite API and the VRChat API).